TellinaTool/tellina_user_experiment/experiment_design_doc.md

 the user is also downloading the ZIP archive.

 The script will source `.infrastructure/setup.sh`, which will do the following:
-- Set up <a id=variable_files>variable files</a> that will keep track of the current task, task order, treatment, and the most recent command.
+- Set up <a id=variable_files>variable files</a> in the `.infrastructure` directory.
-  - This will allow the client side to be resumed if a failure happens.
+  This allows the client side to be resumed if a failure happens.
-  - The files will be in the `.infrastructure` directory.
-  - Recover files: these files are used by the infrastructure to restore a user's session if they quit mid-way.
   - `.command`: the most recently entered command.
 Initial value is "start task"
   - `.task_num`: if this file exists during setup, the experiment will resume at the user task number written in this file.
   - `.noverify`: if this file exists, output verification will not be performed on the contents of `.command`.
 - Initialize Bash variables that will be used throughout the experiment:
   - `time_elapsed`: the time in seconds that the user spent on a command.
     - This is because `$SECONDS` does not stop incrementing, and the time